slevey087/plugin-please/readme.md

 var PluginManager = require("plugin-please")("/path/to/plugins")

-// Import all plugins in plugins directory PluginManager.importAll();
+// Import all plugins in plugins directory, then initialize them PluginManager.importAll().initAll();

-// Initialize all plugins
-PluginManager.initAll();

 // ...